Skip to content

 Aggravated Types

-The penalty increases where circumstances of special gravity concur: acting with a profit motive, membership of an organization dedicated to these activities, endangering the life or integrity of the assisted persons, or where the victim is a minor or especially vulnerable person.
-The defense analyzes whether these elements truly concur.
+The penalty increases where circumstances of special gravity concur: acting with a profit motive, membership of an organisation dedicated to these activities, endangering the life or integrity of the assisted persons, or where the victim is a minor or especially vulnerable person.
+The defence analyses whether these elements truly concur.

 Difference From Human Trafficking

-The defense is built on several pillars: the application of the humanitarian clause, the absence of a profit motive in cases of aiding the stay, the absence of an organization, the lack of intent and the correct delineation from human trafficking.
+The defence is built on several pillars: the application of the humanitarian clause, the absence of a profit motive in cases of aiding the stay, the absence of an organisation, the lack of intent and the correct delineation from human trafficking.
 Each of these fronts may lead to dismissal, atypicality or a substantial reduction of the penalty.

 Procedure and competent court: from the Investigating Court to the National Court